 Solar power has become increasingly popular in recent years.
 As more homeowners are looking for ways to adopt eco-friendly habits and go green, the benefits of solar power and other renewable energy sources can help us to reduce our carbon footprints.
-However, the high up-front costs and space requirements of solar panel installation put off many people from installing them on their homes.
+However, the high up-front costs and space requirements of solar panel installation put off many people from installing them on their homes without first considering solar energy advantages and disadvantages.
 Many people in areas without a sufficient amount of sunlight also may not benefit as much as those in sunnier locales.

 Read on to learn the pros and cons of solar panels and decide which option is right for you.